Sexual consent: Enthusiastic consent

 A variant of "yes means yes" consent is enthusiastic consent.
 Project Respect states that "'positive sexuality' needs to start with enthusiastic consent" in which a person is as "excited and into someone else's enjoyment" as they are, an engaged partner.
 Planned Parenthood says that enthusiastic consent can be seen when a partner is "...happy, excited, or energized".
-Australia's NSW Minister for the Prevention of Domestic Violence and Sexual Assault Pru Goward has called for an enthusiastic consent, which has been defined as an approach that helps to ensure that both participants want to be in the encounter.
-A sexual assault survivor who supports the enthusiastic consent model states that "...if it's not an enthusiastic yes, then it's not enough."
-Dr Nicola Henry stated that "legislating and determining 'enthusiastic' [consent] in a court would be challenging".
+In 2018 New South Wales's Minister for the Prevention of Domestic Violence and Sexual Assault, Pru Goward has called for an enthusiastic consent, which has been defined as an approach that helps to ensure that both participants want to be in the encounter.
+A sexual assault survivor who supports the enthusiastic consent model says that "...if it's not an enthusiastic yes, then it's not enough."
+Dr Nicola Henry said that "legislating and determining 'enthusiastic' [consent] in a court would be challenging".
 Benedict Brook defines "enthusiastic consent" as "yes mean yes" with more vigour and with "constant checking in between partners that all is well."